Working with ArtResin is simple: measure, mix, pour, wait—and you’ll be rewarded with a beautiful, hard, glass-like finish on your work.

 5. Too Much Colorant

-Adding too much of a liquid or powdered colorant and pigment can also throw off the resin mixture’s delicate balance.
-Tinting resin can have a beautiful effect but any more than 6% of the total combined volume of the resin mixture could soften the resin’s final cure.
+Adding too much colorant or pigment can disrupt the resin’s balance.
+While tinting resin creates beautiful effects, adding more than 6% of the total volume may soften the final cure.

-The good news is that this could be a very easy fix; it just requires patience.
-Let the resin sit for another 2 to 7 days to allow it to fully cure.
-Allowing the resin to cure a while longer will harden up your piece and prevent the resin from bending.
+The good news is that this can often be an easy fix—it just takes a bit of patience.
+Simply let the resin sit for another 2 to 7 days to fully cure.
+This extra curing time should harden your piece and prevent any bending.

-If your piece is thin, a slight bend may be inevitable as the recommended thickness is ⅓ of an inch or more.
-However, using a substrate such as a bezel or a canvas to reinforce the strength of the resin is always a great option.
+If your piece is on the thinner side, a slight bend may be inevitable, as we recommend a thickness of at least ⅓".
+Using a sturdy base like a bezel or a panel will help reinforce the strength of the resin.

-In the case of inaccurate measuring and mixing of resin or colorants, unfortunately the resin may not cure any harder.
-One possible solution though is to carefully measure and mix another batch of ArtResin to pour on the bendy piece to add strength and support.
+If inaccurate measuring, under mixing, or excess colorants has affected the cure, the resin may not harden further.
+A possible fix is to carefully measure and mix another batch of ArtResin to pour over the bendy piece, to add strength and support.

 So looking forward, here is a cheat sheet of things to remember in order to prevent bendy resin from happening again.